箕面市 > Multilingual > English > A Guide for Living in Minoh City > Sightseeing and Festivals

 ここから本文です。

-Minoh City is well known for its beautiful natural view, especially the Meiji Memorial Forest Minoh Quasi-National Park where you can appreciate the beauty of the four seasons.
+Minoh City is well known for its beautiful natural view, especially the Meiji Memorial Forest Minoh Quasi-National Park where you can appreciate the beauty of the seasons.
 The city, with its surrounding mountains and hills, has spectacular cherry blossoms and autumn leaves.
 Alongside traditional local events, there is a festival called the "Minoh Matsuri" held every year that many Minoh citizens actively participate in.

 Information on sightseeing, accommodation, event schedules and transport in and around Minoh and Osaka is available at the following centers.